Fred Davis III: Political ads

 He created the Celebrity ad for presidential candidate John McCain and the Demon Sheep video for California Senate candidate Carly Fiorina.
 Davis was described as "the most creative person in the business" by Republican media consultant Mark McKinnon.
 His political clients have included President George W. Bush, presidential candidates Dan Quayle, John McCain, Jon Huntsman and John Kasich.
 Senators Jim Inhofe, John Cornyn, Lamar Alexander, John McCain, Jeff Flake, Bob Corker, Chuck Grassley, David Perdue, John Kennedy, Ben Sasse, Elizabeth Dole and Paul Coverdell.
 Also governors Sonny Perdue, Rick Snyder, Arnold Schwarzenegger, and Ernie Fletcher.

 His long-shot gubernatorial campaign for Sonny Perdue in Georgia featured a video of a giant rat rampaging Georgia.
 The rat portrayed the current, popular governor Roy Barnes.
 The video is credited as starting the movement toward viral videos in politics.
 Perdue beat Barnes handily, in spite of being outspent more than seven to one.

 A similar campaign for then-Governor Rick Snyder of Michigan featured the unusual Davis slogan, "One Tough Nerd".
 The slogan caught on across the state helping propel the unknown Snyder past several statewide office holders into a primary win without a runoff, then the general election.

-He created a well-known 2010 ad for U.S. Senate candidate Christine O'Donnell which featured her declaring she was "not a witch", in response to the re-airing of past statements made by her about her interactions with non-Christian religious practices.
+He created "I'm You", a well-known 2010 ad for U.S. Senate candidate Christine O'Donnell.
+The ad featured her declaring she was "not a witch" in response to the re-airing of past statements made by her about her interactions with non-Christian religious practices.
 O'Donnell's witch statements had become a staple of late night comedy programs, including Saturday Night Live, before Davis was hired.

 In February 2012, Davis authored a controversial ad for Representative Pete Hoekstra for his Senate campaign against incumbent Democrat Debbie Stabenow.
 The ad attacked Stabenow as Debbie "Spend-it-now" and showed an Asian woman riding a bicycle in a rice paddy thanking Stabenow (in broken English) for enriching the Chinese economy at the expense of the U.S.

 Republican strategist Mike Murphy tweeted that the ad was "really, really dumb", while Stabenow called it "shocking" and "nasty".
 Hoekstra denied that the ad was insensitive to Chinese Americans and was meant to focus on Stabenow's voting record.
 Within two weeks, the Hoekstra campaign removed the video from his campaign website and YouTube account.